-Paso Robles has a small rural zoo that is open for guided tours on the weekends at 3 p.m.
+Paso Robles has a small rural zoo that is open for guided tours and animal encounters.
 Come visit a mountain lion, bear, alligator, eagles and more.
-Call to confirm and let them know you will be there.
-(805) 391-0604.
+Located at 2445 Adobe Road in Paso Robles.
+Call (805) 391-0604.

 What are your suggestions for the best things to do in Paso Robles with kids?
 Please add them to the comments below.